privacy policy

 what sol pbc will never do

 these aren't policies — they're binding covenants in our articles of incorporation and bylaws. while the founder serves as a director, any amendment requires his personal written consent (a right that cannot be delegated). after he ceases to serve, amendments are permitted only to strengthen these protections or to comply with mandatory law to the minimum extent strictly required. weakening amendments are foreclosed forever.
+(Articles of Incorporation, Article 8, Section 8.6.)

 throughout this section, user data refers to what is legally defined in Article 8 as Customer Data — any data, information, content, record, output, or inference concerning a user or derived from such data, including de-identified, anonymized, aggregated, pseudonymized, or encrypted forms.

-these covenants bind the company, the founder, and any successor.
+these covenants bind the company, the founder, and any successor. they apply in full to the hosted service — the relay's blind-by-construction design is one of these covenants made concrete.

 your rights